-Tom Steinbach is an expert in developing and implementing philanthropic strategies to address complex social and environmental challenges globally.
+Tom Steinbach is chair of the CLI Board of Directors.
+He is an expert in developing and implementing philanthropic strategies to address complex social and environmental challenges globally.
 As Executive Director of Tempest Advisors, he leads a team of philanthropy experts focused on addressing climate change in the United States and internationally.

 Prior to joining Tempest Advisors, Tom was Environment Program Director at the Hewlett Foundation where he led a team of grant makers deploying $140M annually to address climate change, conserve the North American West, and solve environmental problems facing disadvantaged communities in the Bay Area.